fardinanam/A-C-Compiler/README.md

                 MOV AX, BX              ->             ;MOV AX, BX MOV AX, CX                             MOV AX, CX
         ```
-    * If consecutive two registers are move and the source of the first instruction is the destination of the second instruction and the source of the second one is the destination of the first then we can remove the second instruction.
+    * If consecutive two instructions are move and the source of the first instruction is the destination of the second instruction and the source of the second one is the destination of the first then we can remove the second instruction.
 For example,
         ```asm
                 *code.asm                              *optimized_code.asm
                 MOV AX, BX              ->             MOV AX, BX